apitestbase/apitestbase.github.io/_docs/en/http-database-integration-unit-testing.md

 ![Article API](../../screenshots/http-db/article-api.png)

 ## Test Isolation
-To integration unit test the Article API, you would set up and use a local stub database.
+To integration unit test the Article API, you would typically set up and use a local database.
 This has some benefits

 * The test includes testing the side effect of the Article API.
 That is, the API interacts with a real database, and actually results in the database data being changed.
 * The test is fully controlled by you on your local machine, without impacting any other developer.

 ![Article API Test Isolation](../../screenshots/http-db/article-api-test-isolation.png)

-### Set up Stub Database Instance
+### Set up the Stub Database Instance
 The simplest way of spinning up a local SQL Server instance is probably launching a Docker container.

 This can be done through ATB's Docker test step.

-### Create Stub Database and Table
+### Create the Stub Database and Table
 The Article API will write into the dbo.Article table in the Article database.
 We need a DDL script that creates the database and the table.

 Some common ways to obtain or draft the DDL script are